josiah-mbao/josiah-mbao/README.md

-# 🚀 Josiah Mbao | Junior MLOps Engineer ☁️
+# 🚀 Josiah Mbao | Final-Year Software Engineering Student | AI & Systems ☁️

-> “Technology that is sufficiently advanced is indistinguishable from magic.”

 Hi there 👋 I'm **Josiah Mbao**, a 4th-year Software Engineer passionate about **building intelligent, scalable systems** at the intersection of **AI, Cloud, and Infrastructure**.
 I focus on **MLOps**, **DevOps**, and **Systems Engineering**, crafting end-to-end solutions that are **resilient, efficient, and impactful** — particularly for **African innovation ecosystems**.